kylebegovich/AmazonAlexaSkills/README.md

-# Node.js Alexa Skills Kit Samples
+# Kyle's Amazon Alexa Skills

 ## Alexa Skills Kit Documentation
 The documentation for the Alexa Skills Kit is available on the [Amazon Apps and Services Developer Portal](https://developer.amazon.com/appsandservices/solutions/alexa/alexa-skills-kit/).

 ## Contents

+### Samples
-The included samples represent how to use nodejs AWS Lambda functions as Alexa Skills.
+The included samples (not developed by me) represent how to use nodejs AWS Lambda functions as Alexa Skills.
 The following samples are included (ordered by complexity, see the Using Alexa Skills Kit Samples link below for more details):